Examo

 Extraction is a reduction

-• For an oxide ore, extracting the metal means removing oxygen from the metal compound — by definition, a reduction reaction
+• For an oxide ore, extracting the metal means removing oxygen from the metal compound — by definition, a reaction

 • The reactivity series decides how that reduction is carried out (see section 2)